 master, and a certain number of additional branches/tags corresponding to releases.

-Every repository in GitHub SHOULD include a list of related topics
+Every repository in GitHub SHOULD include a list of related topics including the following:

 - The name of the most frequently used related tag on Stack Overflow e.g.